dkvz/certificate-expiration-checker/README.md

 - [ ] Add documentation in code - With "doc tests".
 - [ ] It would be cool to have colors in the final report.
 - [ ] When panic is called, what is the return code from the program?
 I guess it should also output to stderr but that's not super important.
+- [ ] Add a "-q" flag to remove all output (exit code should still reflect the status though).
+- [ ] Test if the latest version of the x509-parser crate passes the tests with no infinite loop now that they fixed the issue.
 - [x] What happens if there's more than one cert in a file? -> Supposedly reads the first only.
 - [x] Tell the crate authors about the infinite loop issue, I need to reproduce it in a test with a copy paste of the whole code.